lukehuang/finnmath/README.md

 I find its assertions more readable in comparison to JUnit and Hamcrest and the fluent assertions are more IDE friendly.

-#### Why Gradle?
+#### Why the change from Gradle to Maven?
+Gradle is a wonderful tool and I think that it will conquer the throne of build automation tools for the JVM in the near future.
 Its DSL is less verbose than Maven's XML approach and thanks to Groovy customizing all the tasks involved in the build process is very comfortable.
-I want to point out that conventions are a very good thing that simplifies a developer's life extremely and thanks to Maven convention over configuration arrived at the Java world.
+So why I moved away from it?
+I have noticed at work that I need more expertise regarding Maven and a standard Java library project is by far the most suitable candidate for a Maven project because of its very standardized structure.
+Maven is very strict in terms of its build lifecycle, supports multi-project setups worse than Gradle and mixing languages is very ugly.
+Maven performs best when it manages a project which is a Maven project through and through.
+But I will start a new free software project for the JVM in the near future which will be based on Gradle again.
+If you want to do things which are not covered by Maven's lifecycle very well, go for a multi-module or mixed-languages project, need custom tasks or choose Groovy or Kotlin as a programming language, Gradle is indeed very hard to beat.

 ## Thanks to
 * Oracle for the JVM, Java and OpenJDK
 * the Eclipse Foundation for the Eclipse IDE
 * JetBrains s.r.o. for IntelliJ IDEA Community Edition
 * Google for Guava and Error Prone
-* the Apache Software Foundation for Groovy, Commons Lang, Commons Math and the Apache License
+* the Apache Software Foundation for Maven, Commons Lang, Commons Math and the Apache License
 * QOS.ch for SLF4J
 * Joel Costigliola for AssertJ
 * the JUnit team for JUnit
 * Linus Torvalds for Git
-* Gradle Inc. for Gradle
-* Thomas Broyer for the Gradle Error Prone plugin
 * the developers of Checkstyle
 * the University of Maryland for FindBugs
 * the developers of PMD